Is German Hard to Learn? The Beginner’s Guide, Without Sugarcoating

 Deutsche Welle is an outstanding resource full of audio courses, vocabulary explainers and video recordings that can take learners from raw beginner to confident language user.

-Sitting down with a good pronunciation resource right at the beginning is also something you should never put off.
+Especially at the beginning of your learning journey, audio and video resources are vital.
 Don’t settle for phrasebooks (or teachers!) that tell you, “the ö sounds something like the ‘uh’ in ‘fur.’”
 It doesn’t!

-Use a resource—with audio, like this excellent pronunciation video—that teaches you how to make these sounds correctly from the beginning.
+Use a resource—with audio, like the excellent pronunciation video below—that teaches you how to make these sounds correctly from the beginning.

-Hopefully, this article has pulled back the curtain a little about why German really isn’t anything to be afraid of.
+So, what do you think?
+Is German hard to learn?
+Hopefully, this article has pulled back the curtain a little about why learning German really isn’t anything to be afraid of.